Office of Accessibility & ADA

 1. There are some areas throughout the City that are not sidewalk- or curb cut**-ready; there are topographical and geographical issues as well as other reconstruction efforts that need to be addressed first (i.e. street construction, flooding, underground utilities, lack of right-of-way, etc.).

-2. Current levels of spending towards ADA compliance cannot be guaranteed and will vary from year to year.
+2. Current levels of spending toward ADA compliance cannot be guaranteed and will vary from year to year.
 New construction and reconstruction projects approved each year will vary depending on federal, state, and local funding and other resources available.

-3. It is difficult to maintain an accurate inventory of all sidewalk gaps and missing curb cuts** throughout the City:- Numerous capital projects being performed by the City- Private development- Commercial and residential owners/builders - Normal wear and tear of sidewalks and curb cuts**- Traffic incidents that deteriorate pedestrian pathways
+3. It is difficult to maintain an accurate inventory of all sidewalk gaps and missing curb cuts** throughout the City:- Numerous capital projects being performed by the City- Private development- Commercial and residential owners/builders - Normal wear and tear of sidewalks and curb cuts**- Traffic incidents that deteriorate pedestrian pathways.

 Cost Estimates & Timeline